leloulight/commons-transaction/README.txt

 Maven
 -----
-The component can also be built using Maven.
+The component can also be built using Maven 1.x.
 (Ant is the primary build tool.)
 It can be found here :

   http://maven.apache.org/